9 Top Kitchen Trends You Need To Know About

 Cons:

 • Cabinets are difficult to open.
-The lack of handles makes cabinets harder to grasp and open, which can be an issue for children and older homeowners.
+The lack of handles makes cabinets harder to grasp and open, which can be a problem for children and older adults.

 • Limited customization.
 Removing handles limits ways to personalize cabinets with unique hardware pieces.